 ISLG AGM and Annual Lecture 2013

-This event will be held at the British Library on Monday 24th June.
-This year's Annual Lecture The Modernity of Verdi's Traviata will celebrate the bicentenary of the birth of Guiseppe Verdi, and will be given by Dr Stefano Castelvecchi (University of Cambridge).
+This event was held at the British Library on Monday 24th June.
+This year's Annual Lecture The Modernity of Verdi's Traviata celebrated the bicentenary of the birth of Guiseppe Verdi, and was given by Dr Stefano Castelvecchi (University of Cambridge).

 ACLAIIR AGM and Annual Seminar 2013

-This year’s AGM and Seminar is being hosted by the the Institute for the Study of the Americas, and will take place in Senate House, University of London on Tuesday 18 June.
+This year’s AGM and Seminar was hosted by the the Institute for the Study of the Americas, and took place in Senate House, University of London on Tuesday 18 June.

-The theme of the seminar is the supply of e- books from Spain, with presentations from Casalini, Iberoamericana and Digitalia, followed by discussion of the issues raised.
+The theme of the seminar was the supply of e- books from Spain, with presentations from Casalini, Iberoamericana and Digitalia, followed by discussion of the issues raised.

 Cross-Channel Reflections: European Travel and Migration Across the Centuries

 was held at the British Library Conference Centre, London on 26 April 2013

 This study day, organized by the European Studies Department of the British Library, was devoted to European travel writing and migration from the late seventeenth to the twentieth century.
 The speakers, who included professional writers and academics, explored both views of Britain by Continental writers and British views of the Continent, as well as migration within and from Europe.
 Areas covered embraced Eastern and Western Europe, from the Caucasus to Scandinavia, via Spain and Italy, and talks included one on French travellers to England between 1688 and 1734.
 One session was devoted to research projects creating innovative digital resources.